 The parathyroid glands are four tiny structures, normally about the size of a grain of rice, closely positioned to the back of the thyroid gland.
 The parathyroid glands make a hormone (parathyroid hormone) that controls calcium levels in the blood.
 There are usually two parathyroid glands on each side of the neck.

 When an enlarged parathyroid gland (or adenoma) produces too much parathyroid hormone, the condition is known as hyperparathyroidism.
-Excessive parathyroid hormone in the blood may cause an increase in blood calcium levels, a situation in which some patients do not have symptoms, however if left untreated could have a negative effect on the heart, bones, bowels, muscles, kidneys and brain, amongst other body systems.
+Excessive parathyroid hormone in the blood may cause an increase in blood calcium levels, a situation in which some patients do not have symptoms, however if left untreated could have a negative effect on the heart, bones, bowels, muscles, kidneys and brain, amongst other body systems, which will need to be treated with parathyroid surgery at New Victoria Hospital.

-You will also have the opportunity to meet your surgeon prior to the operation, during an outpatient consultation, at which the indications, risks, procedure, and post-operative considerations will be discussed in detail.
+You will also have the opportunity to meet your New Victoria Hospital surgeon prior to the parathyroid surgery, during an outpatient consultation, at which the indications, risks, procedure, and post-operative considerations will be discussed in detail.

 Parathyroid surgery is usually performed under a general anaesthetic and takes about an hour depending on complexity.
 Most patients will require only a small (2 to 3cm) central incision in the lower part of the neck for access.
 The parathyroid gland is carefully dissected from surrounding structures such as the thyroid gland and recurrent laryngeal nerve.